Zeus-Eternal/AI-Karen/README.md

 | **Chat Hub**        | Slash commands with short-term memory via NeuroVault |

 Detailed usage instructions for each feature are in [docs/features_usage.md](docs/features_usage.md).

-Detailed usage instructions for each feature are in [docs/features_usage.md](docs/features_usage.md).